oscarescuderoarnanz/dtwParallel/README.md

 ## Examples with public data

-I have used data obtained from yahoo finance (https://finance.yahoo.com/) of 505 companies, available in a .zip file.
+I have used data from yahoo finance (https://finance.yahoo.com/) of 505 companies, available in a .zip file.
 The folder where the data is located is exampleData/Data/E2_FinanceData (https://github.com/oscarescuderoarnanz/dtwParallel/tree/main/exampleData/Data/E2_FinanceData).
 The code needed to process the information of each of the 505 companies, obtaining the tensor input to the package is located in exampleData/CodeExamples/E2_FinanceData/tensorGenerator (https://github.com/oscarescuderoarnanz/dtwParallel/tree/main/exampleData/CodeExamples/E2_FinanceData).

 ### Experiment 1.
 Computational time as a function of the number of threads.
-The computation of the distance matrix has been carried out by means of dependent and independent DTW varying the number of threads.
+The computation of the distance matrix has been carried out using dependent and independent DTW varying the number of threads.
 Code of this example is available at exampleData/Code/E2_FinanceData (https://github.com/oscarescuderoarnanz/dtwParallel/tree/main/exampleData/CodeExamples/E2_FinanceData).

 **DTW dependent**
 ![dtwParallel_dtw_D.png](./exampleData/Figures/dtwParallel_dtw_D.png)